mrpatrick-at/Rogue-Chess/README.md

 # Hello 👋
-This is a little Game I been making to learn the Godot Engine (and coding in general ig).
+This is a Chess Game, which I am purposefully overcomplicating to learn the Godot Engine

-Currently It's just Chess (literally there is no enemy yet), but I have been making steady progress and I am not planning on giving up anytime soon.

-I am thinking about adding:
-- Improved UI + Options Menu.
-- Multiplayer.
-- AI Opponents.
-- Powerup/Card Deck System (Sounds dumb but could be cool).
-- Custom Shaders (Currently using Placeholders).
-- Anything else that will come to my mind.

-Anyway If anyone stumbles over this all feedback is welcome.
-(Do consider this is my first Game)
+I published this to share with friends, but if you stumbled over this you are still welcome to leave feedback